International BBC television channels

 The BBC is forbidden under its charter to directly undertake any commercial operations on-air within the United Kingdom; however, no such restriction applies to operations in other countries.
-Therefore, the BBC exploits its massive television archive by operating a number of commercial television channels outside the UK through its BBC Studios subsidiary.
+As a result, the BBC uses its vast television archive to operate a number of commercial television channels outside the United Kingdom through its subsidiary BBC Studios.

-Some channels are wholly owned by BBC Studios, others are operated as joint ventures with other broadcasters.
+Some channels are wholly owned by BBC Studios, while others are joint ventures with other broadcasters.